-A traditional star of the Passover dinner table, brisket is a meat that becomes melt-in-your-mouth tender when you cook it slowly in liquid.
+A traditional star of the Rosh Hashanah celebration, brisket is a meat that becomes melt-in-your-mouth tender when you cook it slowly in liquid.

 It’s a long cooking process, but you don’t have to do very much while it’s cooking.
 If you’re braising it in the oven, you can baste it every hour or so, and it will still come out great even if you forget!
 Or let the whole process happen in a slow cooker.